 |The Flammarion engraving, 1888, artist unknown|

 “Medieval people thought the world was flat.”
-Well no, they didn’t, not educated people at least (and after all there’s still the Flat Earth Society today, whose members appear to believe that the moonshots were a hoax, though it’s hard to tell how many of them are simply having a bit of straight-faced fun.)
+Well, no they didn’t, not educated people at least (and after all there’s still the Flat Earth Society today, whose members appear to believe that the moonshots were a hoax, though it’s hard to tell how many of them are simply having a bit of straight-faced fun.)
 And there were plenty of educated medieval people.

-Mind you, the pre-Christian early medieval Norse did – theoretically – believe in a sort-of flat earth.
+Mind you, the early medieval Norse did – theoretically – believe in a sort-of flat earth.
 They imagined middle earth surrounded by an encircling ocean, with Yggdrasil, the World Tree, growing up from its centre.
 Even then, the delving roots and high branches of Yggdrasil evoke layer upon layer of other dimensions.
 But this poetic, mythic explanation of the universe was unlikely to have been applied in any serious way to the voyages the Vikings made, which were guided by careful observation of landmarks and ocean currents, of drifting seaweed and circling gulls, of the migration of whales and the position of stationary clouds over land.

 |The Ash Yggdrasi by Friedrich Wilhem Heine|